 Help get your audience into the spirit of the season by incorporating seasonal icons, background images, and color schemes.
 It’s ok to go a little overboard when it comes to seasonal flyers–that’s part of the fun!

 For example, there’s no missing what season this sales flyer is for:

 And this holiday sale flyer is pretty self explanatory too:

 A lot of people look forward to the end of summer for great sales, as stores overhaul their products for the winter.
 Help your audience stay in the sunny, optimistic summer mood with a cheery sales flyer.
-In this sales flyer template a stock photo of a pool has been used for the background, alongside icons of a beach ball and waves to emphasis the summer vibes.
+In this sales flyer template, a stock photo of a pool has been used for the background, alongside icons of a beach ball and waves to emphasize the summer vibes.

 10. Create unique flyers with creative typography